AmadiDelight1/Delight-Repository/Portfolio/Flood Risk Analysis README.md

    - Data Analysis: Gaining comprehensive insights using DAX measures.
    - Visualization and Reporting: Presenting findings with clear insights using the right visuals that solves specific problems.
    - Critical Thinking and Problem-Solving: Identifying trends, key weather variables that causes flood and uncovering seasonal risk patterns.
+   - Automation: Handled automation using trigger and action in Power BI.

 ----